pelizal1/qbb2022-answers/day4-lunch/README.md

     + Covering 13780687 bp
 ###2
 One strategy is to look at the plots in the cache and compare them to the ones that we created.
-Another strategy is to code it to see if the two are equal.
+Another strategy is to code it to see if the two are equal. numpy array to compare rbg value for each pixel
 ###3
 miRNA is interesting because they are involved in regulating gene expression. lncRNA are also involved in gene regulation.